DennisDeV7/reading-notes/401/read06.md

 ## Things I want to learn more about

 Out of all of the articles.
-What I am most curious about is the Big O article because he slightly contradicts the Test Driven Development(TDD) method saying that if that it will result in poor testing and/or poor code.
+What I am most curious about is the Test Coverage article because he slightly contradicts the Test Driven Development(TDD) method saying that if that it will result in poor testing and/or poor code.